omerhac/osic-fibrosis/README.md

 Then k coefficiant is yielded and an exponenet function is built with the initial FVC measurement.

 ## Cloud Dataset
-The CT scans and ground truth k per scan was uploaded to a [GCS bucket](gs://osic_fibrosis) after converting into TF Record format.
+The CT scans and ground truth k per scan was uploaded to a GCS bucket - gs://osic_fibrosis after converting into TF Record format.

 ## Genrating prediction confidence
 In order to generate preidction confidence, A quantile regression model was fitted to the table data with the CNN model prediction as an ensamble.